fluxnetart/fluxnetart.github.io/_posts/2024-11-14-santiago-kickoff.md

 </figure>

 In September, David traveled to California and continued discussions with a range of flux researchers at UC Berkeley.
 He also visited the Dutch Slough Marsh Gilbert Tract flux tower, a site maintained by the Baldocchi Biometeorology lab.
-Maoya also demoed the Dyantra software bringing it to life with data from the Mayberry restored wetland flux tower in the Sacramento-San Joaquin River Delta.
+Maoya demoed the Dyantra software bringing it to life with data from the Mayberry restored wetland flux tower in the Sacramento-San Joaquin River Delta.
 She created "Tonglen with the Biosphere’s Breath" for the Berkeley Alembic Equinox event, an installation and visual mediation of ecosystem-atmosphere interactions, inviting us to practice dissolving boundaries and exchanging self with other.

 <div style="display: flex; align-items: center; justify-content: center">